 Occupational Therapy Department

-The occupational therapy program is a five-year combined B.S./M.S. program.
-The curriculum begins with a strong liberal arts core.
+There are two occupational therapy entry-level programs.
+One is a five-year combined BS/MS program and the other is a three-year MS program.
+The BS/MS curriculum begins with a strong liberal arts core.
 The core curriculum provides students with a general knowledge base and the opportunity to develop analytical abilities that are the foundation for excellence in the professional competencies.
-Students also declare and complete a structured minor.
-Professional development, with faculty guidance and support, is a consistent process for students prior to, during, and after clinical placements.
+Students in the BS/MS program also declare and complete a structured minor.
+The MS degree in occupational therapy (OT) is an entry-level degree specifically created for people who have a B.A. or B.S. degree in another area of study and who meet the admission criteria.
+Both the BS/MS and the MS program offer professional development with faculty guidance and support.
+This guidance is a consistent process for students prior to, during, and after clinical placements.